SIGN PETITION

 - a property value guarantee program, as surrounding homes can see assessment reductions

-upwards of 5-30% respectively - If surrounding homes suffer an assessment decline, affected homeowners should be compensated
+- If surrounding homes suffer an assessment decline, affected homeowners should be compensated

 - reimbursement for well contamination